Can Dogs Eat Cucumber? – Itsaboutdog

 Dogs of all sizes enjoy cucumbers.
 Before introducing any new food to your dog’s diet, ensure to keep your vet in the loop.
 This way, any allergies are identified right away.

-Dogs do not have an understanding of how much and what is safe for them.
-As a responsible pet parent, you must have information regarding what are the risks and precautions associated with the food and accordingly introduce the food to your dog.
+Dogs need an understanding of how much and what is safe for them.
+As a responsible pet parent, you must have information regarding the risks and precautions associated with the food and, accordingly, introduce the food to your dog.

 Are Cucumber Peels Safe for Pets?

 Cucumber peels are not safe for dogs.
-In the present times, most crops are grown using chemical pesticides and fertilizers.
+At present, most crops are grown using chemical pesticides and fertilizers.

 Eating vegetables or fruits with the skin on is not recommended unless properly cleaned.
 This recommendation applies to both animals and humans.

-The skin of cucumbers contains fiber, which is great for digestion.
+The skin of cucumbers contains fibre, which is great for digestion.
 As long as it is organically grown, cucumber peels are not toxic to dogs.

 Can Dogs Eat Cucumber Seeds?

 No, they can’t.
 Your dog’s body is not adapted to digest the seeds of cucumbers.
-These seeds could cause bellyache and lead to constipation or diarrhea.
+These seeds could cause bellyache and lead to constipation or diarrhoea.

 While they are not toxic to your dog, your dog should have seedless cucumbers.